lincore81/xeen-godot-addon/README.md

 - [x] Walls between adjacent cell instances are automatically hidden.
 - [x] The map can be saved and reloaded
 - [x] The map works both at runtime and in the editor.
 It allows the implementation of grid-based player movement.
-- [ ] I can select materials for each face in the GUI ("cell brush").
+- [x] I can select materials for each face in the GUI ("cell brush").
 New cells will have those materials applied.
+    - [x] Keyboard shortcuts implemented
 - [ ] I can paint multiple cells by clicking and dragging
 - [ ] I can set the cell brush materials by picking an existing cell instance (LMB+Shift perhaps?).
 - [ ] I can update existing cells to use the brush materials.